-A mermaid is a famous mythical sea creature which is half woman and half fish or sea serpent.
-Mermaids can be enchanting, but are typically dangerous to sailors and seamen.
-They can be blamed for such events as floods, storms, shipwrecks and drownings at sea.
+A mermaid is a famous mythical sea creature that is half woman and half fish or sea serpent.
+Mermaids can be enchanting but are typically dangerous to sailors and seamen.
+They can be blamed for such events as floods, storms, shipwrecks, and drownings at sea.
 Rule of thumb, if you see a mermaid, avoid them!

 In Greek mythology, Scylla is a mythical sea creature who inhabits one side of a narrow of water opposite her cohort Charybdis.
 Any sailor or sailing vessel that enters the narrow channel called the Strait of Messina has to get by Scylla on one side and Charybdis on the other.
 Most sailors are terrified of her and avoid the channel altogether.

-In Greek mythology, Charybdis who along with Scylla, another fallen sea nymph turned sea monster, is a feared mythical sea creature who patrols the Strait of Messina.
-Together with Scylla, Charybdis terrorizes sailors and other Greek heroes including Odysseus, Jason and Aeneas.
+In Greek mythology, Charybdis along with Scylla, another fallen sea nymph turned sea monster, is a feared mythical sea creature who patrols the Strait of Messina.
+Together with Scylla, Charybdis terrorizes sailors and other Greek heroes including Odysseus, Jason, and Aeneas.

 In Greek mythology, Nereus is a mythical sea creature who lives at the bottom of the Aegean Sea.
-He is the father of 50 nereids, and he is said to be a god who never lies and in whom one can trust.
-Sometimes refereed to as “the old man and the sea” , Nereus is a god whose empire lies in the Aegean Sea.
+He is the father of 50 nereids, and he is said to be a God who never lies and in whom one can trust.
+Sometimes referred to as “the old man and the sea”, Nereus is a god whose empire lies in the Aegean Sea.

 Gunakadeit is a legendary human turned sea wolf/sea monster.
-According to a Tlinqit myth, Gunakadeit was walking along the shore, saw a monster, killed it, skinned it and donned the creature’s skin.
+According to a Tlingit myth, Gunakadeit was walking along the shore, saw a monster, killed it, skinned it, and donned the creature’s skin.
 He then went into the sea and delivered salmon to the hungry villagers, thereby symbolizing the arrival of prosperity and good luck.